 “Yes, Brother Lux.
 Thank you for your council.”

 I sat, trapped behind the pew.
 My cheeks were burning from the embarrassment of having heard such a private conversation, and I dare not stand and expose myself.
 I held my breath as footsteps retreated, and the door creaked open and shut.

-“Thank you for your council,” Miss Taris, still in the cathedral, said in a stronger voice.
+“Thank you for your council,” Miss Taris said in a stronger voice.
 “But I will never marry Sir Montag.”